jforte2022/PredictiveAnalyticsClassificationTreeLab/README.md

 # PredictiveAnalyticsClassificationTreeLab
-Predictive Analytics Classification Tree Lab used to classify whether eBay auctions are competitive.
+Predictive Analytics Classification Tree Lab where rpart functions are used to classify whether eBay auctions are competitive.